USTA Southern Regulations (Rules & Regs)

 1. Following notice of suspension, the player shall have the right to a hearing by the USTA Southern Grievance Committee, if requested in writing within five (5) days following the receipt of the suspension notice.
 Players may not compete in USTA Southern sanctioned events during the appeal process.

 a.
 If a player has begun competition in a tournament before receiving notice of the suspension, the suspension shall commence upon the player’s completion of that tournament.

 b.
 If a player has entered tournaments when notice of the suspension is received, he/she must withdraw from those tournaments.

 2. There shall be a two hundred fifty dollar ($250) filing fee to appeal.
 If the suspension is overturned in its entirety, the filing fee shall be refunded.

-3. Any suspension affirmed by the USTA Southern Grievance Committee may be appealed by the suspended player to the USTA Southern Executive Committee.
+3. Any suspension affirmed by the USTA Southern Grievance Committee may be appealed by the suspended player to the USTA Southern Board of Directors.
 Any such appeal shall be submitted in writing within five (5) days following the receipt of the USTA Southern Grievance Committee decision, to the Executive Director, USTA Southern.
-It is the player’s responsibility to submit any pertinent information they wish to be considered in this appeal process.
-The Executive Committee is not required to hold a hearing during this process and the decision of the Executive Committee shall be final and binding.
+It is the player’s responsibility to submit any pertinent information he or she wishes to be considered in this appeal process.
+The Board of Directors is not required to hold a hearing during this process and the decision of the Board of Directors shall be final and binding.

-4. Stay: Upon written request and good cause shown, the Chair of the Grievance Committee may stay the imposition of any penalty or suspension pending outcome of a request for a hearing before the Grievance Committee or an appeal to the Executive Committee.
+4. Stay: Upon written request and good cause shown, the Chair of the Grievance Committee may stay the imposition of any penalty or suspension pending outcome of a request for a hearing before the Grievance Committee or an appeal to the Board of Directors.

 B. USTA Southern Closed Championship Tournaments